 Managing interruptions is a big deal for small business owners who wear a lot of hats.
 We’re constantly pulled from one thing to another.
-Multitasking is a nice idea, but isn’t real.
-Instead of getting multiple tasks done consecutively, you’re task-switching – and usually long before the previous task is complete.
+While multitasking might seem like the solution, it can reduce productivity by up to 40%.
+Instead of getting multiple tasks done consecutively, you’re task-switching, and usually long before the previous task is complete.
 If only there were a way to manage interruptions.

 That’s where calendaring or calendar blocking comes in.
 We’re huge advocates of calendar blocking here at Beyond the Chaos (we even have a course).
 And it works… unless the system breaks.